Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-This, for me, is more akin to the LMLM than the usual suspects are that I see being discussed as alternatives.
-At the end of the day, as with the Linea Mini, the Mini Vivaldi is a commercial machine, just a compact one, and in my modest opinion, it has more in common with the LMLM than many other alternatives.
+This, for me, is more akin to the LMLM than the usual suspects are that I see being mentioned as alternatives.
+At the end of the day, as with the Linea Mini, the Mini Vivaldi is a commercial machine, simply a compact one, and in my modest opinion, it has more in common with the LMLM than most other alternatives.

-It has a 53mm group head, not the more fundamental 58mm, which makes it mildly more difficult when it comes to buying tampers, baskets & distribution tools etc., however that wouldn’t be a deal breaker for me, as I understand there are 53mm accessories on the market.
+It has a 53mm group head, not the more standard 58mm, which steeps it slightly more difficult when it comes to buying tampers, baskets & distribution tools etc., but that wouldn’t be a deal breaker for me, as I understand there are 53mm accessories on the market.

-It’s a high quality and high-performance machine for the money, much more inexpensive than the LMLM – roughly half the price.
-If the truth that it has a vibe pump, not rather as big a steam boiler, and can’t be plumbed in is a deal breaker – the S1 Vivaldi (not the Mini), is literally a few hundred quid more, has a 2.5L steam boiler, and can be plumbed in.
+It’s a high quality and high-performance machine for the money, much more economical than the LMLM – roughly half the price.
+If the fact that it has a vibe pump, not rather as big a steam boiler, and can’t be plumbed in is a deal breaker – the S1 Vivaldi (not the Mini), is just a few hundred quid more, has a 2.5L steam boiler, and can be plumbed in.

 La spaziale vivaldi 2.